5/13/2025

 Analyst, Morgan Stanley

-Sorry, thank you guys for taking the question and congratulations on a good border.
+Thank you guys for taking the question, and congratulations on a good quarter.
 Two questions, one kind of more strategic, one more tactical.
 On the strategic side of the equation, definitely heard and felt the excitement around identity and identity security at RSA.
 A lot of vendors are running around trying to tell their new identity stories.
-And I think that's a good point, have you been seeing any change in a competitive environment?
-I'm sure you do to some extent now that like kind of find Zillow are part of the equation.
-So perhaps you could talk to us about the evolution of your competitive environment, who you see yourselves coming up against more so as you sell the broader set of solutions into the customers.
-And then on the more tactical side, and this is I think one of the debates that's going on in our email boxes right now, you haven't spoke specifically to the contribution of ARR from Venafi or Zillow.
-But if we think about that 51 million in NetNew ARR, is that still growing on a year on your basis if we take out the incremental contributions from Venafi and Zillow?
+Have you been seeing any change in the competitive environment?
+I'm sure you do to some extent now that, like, Ben and Zillow are part of the equation.
+So perhaps you could talk to us about the evolution of your competitive environment.
+Who do you see yourselves coming up against more so as you sell the broader – set of solutions into the customers.
+And then on the more tactical side, and this is, I think, one of the debates that's going on in our email boxes right now, you haven't spoke specifically to the contribution of ARR from Venify or Zillow, but if we think about that $51 million in net new ARR, is that still growing on a year-on-year basis if we take out the incremental contributions from Venify and Zillow?

 speaker